Flying solo: how to use PromptDog with a remote

 In the next installment, I’ll address the question of how you can use your iPad as an external monitor for PromptDog.

-Check your mail tomorrow for the link.
+Keep an eye on your mail for the link.

 Author: Gary Elley